 - Yeast doughs, hot cross buns for example, are about passive time.
 20 minutes to prepare the dough, then an hour of rising, 10 minutes to shape the rolls, and another hour of rising.
 You can make and shape the dough one day, and bake them the next.

-- If it works better in your schedule, mix and shape the rolls the day before.
-Let them rise overnight in the fridge and bake them off in the morning.
-Or make and bake your hot cross buns the day before—they’re easy to refresh with a light sprinkle of water and a reheat in the oven.
-Decorate with the cross until just before serving.
+- If it works better in your schedule, mix and shape the rolls the day before and let them rise overnight in the fridge.
+The next morning, bring to room temperature and bake them.
+Or make and bake your hot cross buns the day beforeโtheyโre easy to refresh with a light sprinkle of water and a reheat in the oven.
+Decorate with the frosting cross when your buns are ready to serve.

 - Peruse my Pinterest boards for more vegetarian recipe ideas.